If you’re searching for a bushcraft knife, here’s some things to look for. I checked out the Bark River Aurora, and I am impressed.

 by Leon Pantenburg

-Kniveshipfree.com is a Survivalcommonsense sponsor, but the company did not supply a free knife to test and evaluate.
+Kniveshipfree.com is a Survivalcommonsense affiliate, but the company did not supply a free knife to test and evaluate.
 I received no compensation for reviewing this knife, and neither KSF nor Bark River Knives had any input.

 Somebody will get ticky about the difference between a bushcraft and a survival knife.